Tidal properties of neutron stars in scalar-tensor theories of gravity: Relating physical quantities between frames

 \section{Relating physical quantities between frames}

-In this section we re-derive the transformations of the ADM mass and charge between Jordan and Einstein frames presented in \cite{Pani:2014jra,Damour_1992}.
-From \cite{Fierz:1956zz,Jordan1959ZumGS,PhysRev.124.925,1970ApJ...161.1059N,Zhang:2023nil}, and assuming the common normalisation $K_\phi=K_R$, the $\phi$-dependent gravitational constant measured in experiments $\tilde{G}(\phi_{\infty})$, such as those by Cavendish, is related to the gravitational constant $G$ appearing in the normalisation coefficients by
+In this appendix, we rederive the transformations of the ADM mass and charge between Jordan and Einstein frames presented in \cite{Pani:2014jra,Damour_1992}.
+From \cite{Fierz:1956zz,Jordan1959ZumGS,PhysRev.124.925,1970ApJ...161.1059N,Zhang:2023nil}, and assuming the common normalization $K_\phi=K_R$, the $\phi$-dependent gravitational constant measured in experiments $\tilde{G}(\phi_{\infty})$, such as those by Cavendish, is related to the gravitational constant $G$ appearing in the normalisation coefficients by

 where the subscript $\infty$ means evaluation at infinity.
 Using \eqref{eq: AtoOmegatoF} and \eqref{eq:STalpha} we can rewrite it as